alex-truby/galvanize_capstone_2/README.md

 ![Demographic PCA Plot](./images/dem_pca.png)

-This first pass of EDA left me with 7 features as inputs into my models: 4 environmental, and 3 demographic.
+This first pass of EDA left me with seven features as inputs into my models: four environmental, and three demographic.

 Further EDA, particularly for the linear regression model, will be covered later in the README.